Chemotherapy for Anal Cancer

 Along with the risks above, some chemo drugs can cause other, less common side effects.

-For instance, cisplatin, paclitaxel, oxaliplatin, or docetaxel might cause nerve damage (called peripheral neuropathy).
+Cisplatin, paclitaxel, oxaliplatin, or docetaxel might cause nerve damage (called peripheral neuropathy).
 This can lead to numbness, tingling, sensitivity to cold, or pain in the hands and feet.

-Most side effects get better over time once treatment stops, but some can last a long time or even be permanent.
+Most side effects get better once treatment stops, but some can last a long time or even be permanent.
 If you're going to get chemo, be sure to discuss the drugs that will be used and their possible side effects.

 Tell your doctor or nurse about any side effects as soon as you notice them so they can be treated promptly.
 For example, drugs can be used to help control nausea and vomiting.
 In some cases, changing the treatment dosage or delaying or stopping treatment may keep the side effects from getting worse.